ZergyPoo/zergypoo.github.io/aboutme.md

 - Senior individual contributor on the Education Cloud product team.
 - Interfacing with product owners to help describe work.
 - Performing code reviews and helping to implement coding best practices.
+- Primarily in the on-platform Salesforce stack working in Apex and LWC.

 ### Lead Developer, Consultant and Partner, Modacto, LLC (now Xcede)
 *September 2013 to May 2017*